-- for the period commencing 1st October 2019 until the effective date of the outcome of the first post implementation consultation undertaken to comply with Artciles 26 and 27(5) of Regulation 2017/460, the applicable Specific Capacity Discount for a given gas year will be equal to [86]%; and - for the period commencing from the effective date of the outcome of the first post implementation consultation undertaken to comply with Articles 26 and 27(5) of Regulation 2017/460 onwards, the applicable Specific Capacity Discount for a given gas year will be equal to the appropriate value determined as a consequence of that consultation (or any subsequent consultation conducted in compliance with the aforementioned Articles of Regulation 2017/460).
-Once approved [method to be determined], they will be published alongside the reserve prices in the [charging statement_or code].
+- for the period commencing 1st October 2019 until 30th-September 2020 (inclusive)the effective date of the outcome of the first post implementation consultation undertaken to comply with Artciles 26 and 27(5) of Regulation 2017/460, the applicable Specific Capacity Discount for a given gas year will be equal to 50%; and: - for the period commencing from the effective date of the outcome of the first post implementation consultation undertaken to comply with Artciles 26 and 27(5) of Regulation 2017/460 1st October 2020 onwards, the applicable Specific Capacity Discounts for a given gas year for Storage sites and LNG sites will be equal to the appropriate value determined as a consequence of that consultation (or any subsequent consultation conducted in compliance with the aforementioned Articles of Regulation 2017/460).
+Once approved [method to be determined], they will be published alongside the reserve prices in the [charging statement]. subject to an annual consultation.
+Once approved, they will be published alongside the reserve prices in the [charging statement].